dominikj111/LLM/Llamafile/README.md

 The other options to run, pack and serve the application are available.
 In doubt, do `sh run.sh --help`, `sh pack.sh --help` or `sh serve.sh --help`.

-To change the model, download the model and place into the `./models` folder and pass the name or relative path to it.
+To change the model, download the model, move into the `./models` folder and pass the name or relative path to it.

 ## Credits